joshblakeley/tyk-mixer-adapter/README.md

 `kubectl apply -f testdata/attributes.yaml -f testdata/template.yaml`

+Deploy the state for the adapter

-`kubectl apply -f /adapter/mygrpcadapter/testdata/mygrpcadapter.yaml`
+`kubectl apply -f testdata/tykgrpcadapter.yaml`

 Deploy the config:
-`kubectl apply -f $MIXER_REPO/adapter/mygrpcadapter/testdata/sample_operator_cfg.yaml`
+`kubectl apply -f testdata/sample_operator_cfg.yaml`

 you should now see a connection established on the mixer logs: